mariadancianu/mariadancianu.github.io/blog.md

 layout: about
 image: /assets/img/blog/hydejack-9.jpg
 description: >
-  A boutique Jekyll theme for hackers, nerds, and academics, with a focus on personal sites that are meant to impress.
+  Blog
 hide_description: true
 redirect_from:
   - /download/
 ---

 # Blog
-Work in Progress...
+Welcome to my Blog!
+This page is Work in Progress...

 In the meantime, feel free to check out my GitHub repositories.